savetheclocktower/daubjs/README.md

 highlighter.highlight();
 ```

 Each time `highlight` is called, the highlighter will scan for new code blocks.
 You can call `highlight` again whenever there might be new content to be highlighted.
+Choose your own strategy for automating this if you like — poll every second, set up a `MutationObserver`, go nuts.

 ## How does it work?